psb-david-petty/enigma/README.md

 ## What did I learn about the [Enigma Machine](https://www.cryptomuseum.com/crypto/enigma/)?

-- The Enigma emulators (linked below) were *extremely* helpful in debugging the behavior of this code.
+- The Enigma emulators &mdash; paper and on-line &mdash; linked below, were *extremely* helpful in debugging the behavior of this code.
 - The heart of the Enigma is as follows:
   - swap letter from the keyboard through the plugboard
   - transmit letter through the rotors from right to left